JoshOrndorff/recipes/src/storage/list.md

 # Implementing Lists with Maps

 Substrate does not natively support a list type since it may encourage dangerous habits.
-Unless explicitly guarded against, a list will add unbounded `O(N)` complexity to an operation that will only charge `O(1)` fees.
-This opens an economic attack vector on your chain. **To learn more, check out [the section on economic security]().**
+Unless explicitly guarded against, a list will add unbounded `O(n)` complexity to an operation that will only charge `O(1)` fees ([Big O notation refresher](https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation/)).
+This opens an economic attack vector on your chain. **To learn more, see [Safety First](../advanced/safety.md).**

-Fortunately, we can emulate a list with a mapping and a counter like so:
+Instead, emulate a list with a mapping and a counter like so:

 ```rust
 use support::{StorageValue, StorageMap};